crownstone/bluenet-release/scripts/raspberrypi_deploy/README.md

 # Raspberry pi deployment scripts

-## install
+## Install
 To do a first-time setup, all you need to do is run the `install_openocd.sh` script.
-This will take a while, so you might want to get a cup of coffe.
+The compilation step will take while.

-## connecting Crownstone to Raspberry pi
+## Connecting Crownstone to Raspberry pi

 Crownstone| Raspberry  pi
 --- | ---